michelebonacina/3DPrinterDIY/README.md

 ### MarlinKimbraR2
 This is the original firmware version, used without the hot bed.

-Trying tu activate hot bed causes prolems: port 8 remains always down.
+Trying to activate hot bed causes prolems: port 8 remains always down.
 Till now no solution.

 ## Versions
 ### v 0.0.0